umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Working-Locally/index.md

 3. Select **Clone project**.

    ![Clone project option](images/clone-project-option.png)
-3. **Copy** the clone URL to copy the development environment's git repository endpoint.
+4. **Copy** the clone URL to copy the Development environment's git repository endpoint.

     ![Copy the clone URL](images/copy-clone-url.png)
 4. Go to the location on your local machine where you wish to clone the project.